sd17fall/softdes.web/_assignments/mini-project-4-interactive-visualization.md

 {% assign part = page.parts[2] %}
 _Due: {{ part.due | date: site.part_due_date_format }}_

+update 3/8/2018: For this semester's SoftDes, the largest we have offered, we are tweaking the MP4 check-in process from what was originally posted below.
+We are doing first-pass check-ins via the github repos that student pairs are using to work on and submit MP4.
+NINJAs will be on-hand during the Friday 3/9 class period to ensure that each partner on each project has pushed something (.py files, design docs, image or sound assets, UML drawings etc) to the appropriate github repo.
+NINJAs and instructors will be looking at these repos to determine whether an in-person check in will be requested (to be held before the 3/13 class period ends).
+In cases where the repo is considered to demonstrate sufficient project progress, no in-person check-in will be requested and each partner will receive 100% credit for the check-in.
+In-person check-ins will be governed by the guidelines below.

+original text of this post:

 We are requiring a mid-project check-in for this project.
 You must meet with a NINJA by end-of-the-day {{ part.due | date: site.part_due_date_format }}.
 The grading for this check-in will be 0% if you miss it or blow it off, 50% if